ramblin-dev/django-andablog/docs/install-usage.rst

 Optional Dependencies
 ---------------------

-* South, if the site uses Django 1.6
+* South, if your site uses Django 1.6
 * `A Markitup compatible filter package <https://pypi.python.org/pypi/django-markitup#the-markitup-filter-setting>`_ such as Markdown or Textile